RisingStack/react-baby-steps/README.md

 ## next

-In the future I plan to add more chapters like data fething, routing and complex data handling with Redux.
+In the future I plan to add more chapters like data fetching, routing and complex data handling with Redux.

 ## run
 ```